 The 2014 Cadillac CTS sedan’s powertrain lineup ranges from a turbocharged four-cylinder engine to a twin-turbocharged V6 found in the new Vsport model.
 The CTS coupe has a V6 and the CTS wagon offers two different V6 engines.
 If you want even more power, the high-performance Cadillac CTS-V sedan, coupe and wagon have a supercharged V8 engine.
 A six-speed manual is found on CTS-V models, and most other CTS models have a six-speed automatic.
 The new eight-speed auto is available on the CTS Vsport sedan and CTS sedan with the 3.6-liter V6.
-The EPA estimates that the turbo four-cylinder CTS sedan gets 20/30 mpg city/highway, which is good for the class.
+The EPA estimates that the turbo four-cylinder CTS sedan gets 20/30 mpg city/highway.
 Auto critics say the new turbocharged four-cylinder engine delivers plenty of power, and they’re even happier with the V6’s added muscle.
 If you have a need for speed, they suggest the Vsport and CTS-V models, saying they are very fast.
 The automatic transmissions receive praise for how quickly and smoothly they change gears to deliver more power when needed.
 Critics agree that the redesigned 2014 CTS sedan has precise steering, agile handling and strong brakes.
 They note that the available adaptive suspension system makes the CTS even more fun to drive.

 - "By truly innovative engineering that reduces mass and increases balance and output, the 2014 Cadillac CTS is, this time, really ready for its closeup against stalwarts from BMW and Mercedes-Benz.
 Previous generations may have talked the talk, and the outgoing CTS-V may have danced with the best of them, but this time the entire CTS range appears to walk the walk." -- Left Lane News